Noble-Lab/crema/docs/cli.rst

 ---------
 There will be three output files:

 #.
-A txt file named "crema.psms.txt" containing an additional column (crema q-value) of psm level confidence estimate results appended to the original data from the input file.
+A txt file named "crema.psms.txt" containing an additional column (crema q-value) of psm level confidence estimate results appended to the spectrum, peptide, and score columns from the input file.

 #.
-A txt file named "crema.peptides.txt" containing an additional column (crema q-value) of peptide level confidence estimate results appended to the original data from the input file.
+A txt file named "crema.peptides.txt" containing an additional column (crema q-value) of peptide level confidence estimate results appended to the spectrum, peptide, and score columns from the input file.

 #.
-A txt file named "crema.log" containing the logging information from using crema.
+A txt file named "crema.log.txt" containing the logging information from using crema.

 Note that the program writes to the current working directory by default: